How to safely turn off the generator when the power comes back on?

 One of the main hazards is that the generator may not have time to cool down properly before you turn it off.
 It can lead to overheating and potentially cause damage to the engine.

-Another hazard is that the generator may not have time to stabilize before the power comes back on properly.
+Another hazard is that the generator may not have time to stabilize before the power turns on properly.
 It can cause voltage fluctuations that damage electrical equipment and appliances connected to the generator.

 Additionally, turning off a generator when the power comes back on can cause a sudden change in the load on the generator, which can also cause voltage fluctuations and potentially damage the generator or connected equipment.